 These days the house has been transformed into a museum where you can see the furniture designed by Gaudí, portraits, plans and even the architect’s models.

-- Our advice: the entry fee is 7.50 euros, which is a lot for such a short tour.
+- The entry fee is 8.50 euros, which is a lot for such a short tour.

 - If you really want to visit the Casa-Museu and you also want to see the Sagrada Familia, then buy a double ticket, as this is less expensive.
 However, be warned that this ticket only includes entrance to the Sagrada Familia and the casa-museu.
 Entrance to Parc Güell is not included.